MAPF-Competition/Start-Kit/README.md

 ```
 more info on help

+:warning: *The input and output descriptions are obsolete.
+Please refer to the start-kit document in the shared drive*

 ## Input description
 + map_file: the map file location.
 We support the file format of the MAPF benchmarks.